eventnetusa/eventnet/src/_vip/events-and-festivals.md

 content_section:
   - text_block_markdown: >-
       Founded in 1976, EventNetUSA is one of the oldest experiential marketing agencies in the industry.
-Named a *Top Event Marketing Agency* for the 15th year on Event Marketer's [It
+Named a *Top Event Marketing Agency*&nbsp; Event Marketer's [It
       List](http://www.eventmarketer.com/article/the-2017-it-list-recognizing-the-top-100-event-agencies/),
       and *known for producing the impossible*, we provide turn-key event production and logistics to brands and agencies nationwide.&nbsp;

-      Our full service approach and team of industry experts ensure every brand idea comes to life with originality, quality, on time and on budget.
+      Through our exclusive partnerships with producers of the nation's highest profile culinary and arts events, we offer the unique opportunity to

+      * Lock-in lower sponsorship rates

+      * Secure prime footprint locations

+      * Set and forget with a turnkey tour and custom consumer activation managed by EventNetUSA
     single_image_block:
       single_image_path:
     double_image_block: